• Skip to primary navigation

 We prefer to use honey for several reasons:

 • In the great PNW, allergies are a real thing.
-We buy and use quality honey as a means to combat that.
+We buy and use quality honey as a means to combat allergies naturally.

-• Through growing a vegetable garden, we’ve really seen just how crucial bees are to an ecosystem that grows an abundant, healthy garden.
+• Through growing a vegetable garden, we’ve really seen just how crucial bees are to an ecosystem to grow an abundant, healthy garden.

 • There are a number of ethical beekeepers and bee farmers working to support bee population growth and we wish to support them.